Housing: approaches to policy

 Having set out my agenda for policy, practice and planning I want to move on to looking at history.
 The original set of House Bricks articles were inspired by my work on the history of the built environment in the context of my local area of Leicester [Arts in Leicester magazine, 2015].

 I have argued already that the best way to understand any community – in history as well as in contemporary times – is to look at how people live, cook and entertain themselves [Locke, 2015].
 In the historical context, our concern is with how people arranged their lives, the kind of homes they built and the materials they used to construct their houses – a key part of any historical account that tries to understand and depict a community.
 Water supply, drainage, sanitation, cooking, waste-disposal and entertainment are also fundamental elements of understanding communities, cities, towns and villages.
 It is through the lens of history that we may see the future.
 If we understand the past, we might be better able to predict the future.
 People live in homes and these are the venues for many of the activities that constitute their daily lives – where they consume food, engage in cleaning, entertainment, bringing up children and perform a wide range of activities that form part of their daily lives.
 What housing policy attempts to do is to scale up individual homes to the level of neighbourhoods, communities and regions.
-As we saw in the above section on planning, policy is being rolled out over periods of time.
-Having a historical perspective on housing might not be necessary to present day practice, but it does confer insights that contribute to the visions being formulated for the future.
+As we saw in the above section on planning, the policy is being rolled out over periods of time.
+Having a historical perspective on housing might not be necessary to present-day practice, but it does confer insights that contribute to the visions being formulated for the future.